muratk5n/thirdwave/en/README.md

 ---

-Fortesque is creating a major tac-team around H2.
+Fortesque is creating a major team around clean fuels.
 They snagged the guy from Mitsubishi Power US, Browning, then the next-in-line at Oz Central Bank leadership..
 Impressive.
 They are gearing up for major energy world domination.

 ---